MichaelK17/Github_test/README.md

-Totorial: How to add a github repo and commit/push from VSCode
+Tutorial: How to add a github repo and commit/push from VSCode
 ---

 ## **Step 1: Prerequisites**